YufeiZhan/Tetris/README.md

 Whenever a line is full, the score would add 20 marks.
 The game ends when the brick stacks at the top.

+## Future Implement
+1. Ask for username and password and store the highest score for each user.
+2. Make the GUI interface prettier.
+3. Add different game modes/levels.